whiptix/landing_page/README.md

-#Thamani Crew Blue Prints
+# Thamani Crew Blue Prints
 This is a blue print of what thamani crew proposes as a value to our customers.
-Thamani crew offers would offer the following services to the
+Thamani crew would offer the following services to their customers
+1. Software development
+2. Process automation
+3. Data Analysis
+4. Strategic Consulting
-##Value Proposition
+## Value Proposition